onlyphantom/coronavirus/README.md

 The lecture is divided into 5 parts and its intended audience are absolute beginners in Shiny and web development in general.

+Scripts are periodically updated to work with the file and data structure from CSSE: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series

 ## Preview
 A preview of the app we're building: